Isotropic covariance functions on graphs and their edges: Introduction

+In the special case where $\mathcal G$ is a Euclidean tree with geodesic metric $d_{G,\mathcal G}(u,v)$, the results of Theorem \ref{main thm: iso cov funs}\eqref{main thm: iso cov funs, item 2} can be obtained from existing literature.
+Indeed, it is well known that the exponential covariance functions are positive definite (via $\ell_1$ embedding, using Theorem~4.1 in \cite{wells1975embeddings} and Theorem~3.2.2 in \cite{deza1996geometry}), which implies that positive mixtures of exponential covariance functions are positive definite with respect to $d_{G,\mathcal G}(u,v)$.
+Now the results of Schoenberg (outlined in Theorem \ref{thm:charcomplmonofuns2} below) are sufficient to establish Theorem~\ref{main thm: iso cov funs}\eqref{main thm: iso cov funs, item 2} for this special case.

-Theorem~\ref{main thm: iso cov funs} shows that many of the commonly used isotropic covariance functions in the spatial statistics literature are valid with respect to the resistance metric for {\it any} graph with Euclidean edges $\mathcal G$.
-In contrast, the $1$-sum restriction for the geodesic metric suggests a degeneracy when modeling isotropic covariance function in terms of the geodesic metric.
-The next result, Theorem~\ref{ea:forbidden subparagraph}, shows that for the geodesic metric, Theorem~\ref{main thm: iso cov funs} can not be extended to the generality given for the resistance metric.
+The contrasting generality of the range of graphs $\mathcal G$ applicable in Theorem~\ref{main thm: iso cov funs} for \eqref{main thm: iso cov funs, item 1} versus \eqref{main thm: iso cov funs, item 2} hints at a degeneracy that occurs when modeling covariance functions which are isotropic with respect to the geodesic metric.
+The next result, Theorem~\ref{ea:forbidden subparagraph}, confirms this degeneracy by showing that for the geodesic metric, Theorem~\ref{main thm: iso cov funs} can not be extended to the generality given for the resistance metric.
 Here, for $S=R$ or $S=G$, if there exists some $\beta>0$ so that $e^{-\beta\, d_{S,\mathcal G}(u,v)}$ is not a positive semi-definite function over $(u,v)\in\mathcal G\times \mathcal G$, we say that $\mathcal G$ is a {\it forbidden graph (for the exponential class) with respect to the metric $d_{S,\mathcal G}$}.
 Figure~\ref{forbidden subgraph plot} shows examples in case of the geodesic metric.
 Note that if a forbidden graph is present as a subgraph of $\mathcal G$, then $\mathcal G$ is forbidden as well.

 \begin{thm} If $\mathcal G$ is a graph with Euclidean edges for which there exists three distinct paths connecting two points $u,v\in\mathcal G$, then $\mathcal G$ is a forbidden graph for the exponential class with respect to the geodesic metric. \end{thm}